Source: Visualizing

 Solstice.

-Sandra Arlinghaus, Salma Haidar, and Mark Wilson, Animated
+Arlinghaus, Salma Haidar, and Mark Wilson,

-Map Timeline, Syria; Sandra L. Arlinghaus and William C.
+Map Timeline, Syria; Sandra L. Arlinghaus and

 Arlinghaus, Spatial